-Asked by Business Williamson to comment on working with Cecconi, Maxwell said, "Amanda is an extremely competent and turn-key solution provider when it comes to brand building and marketing strategy."
+Asked to comment on working with Cecconi, Maxwell said, "Amanda is an extremely competent and turn-key solution provider when it comes to brand building and marketing strategy."

 Cecconi, her business Partner Sloane Scott and a couple dozen contract specialists support five or more different clients each year, the founder said.